2024 United States state legislative elections explained

 Washington, D.C.

 The Council of the District of Columbia serves as the legislative branch of the federal district of Washington, D.C.
-Half of the council seats are up for election in 2024.
+Half of the council seats were up for election in 2024.
 Council members serve four-year terms.

 + colspan="5" District of Columbia Council